-The supported Infoblox version is NIOS 8.0 or higher and Satellite 6.11 or higher.
+The supported Infoblox version is NIOS 8.0 or higher.

 4.1.
 INFOBLOX LIMITATIONS

 All DHCP and DNS records can be managed only in a single Network or DNS view.
 After you install the Infoblox modules on Capsule and set up the view using the satellite-installer command, you cannot edit the view.